 MORTGAGE LOANS OWNED AND ACQUIRED – GENERAL INSTRUCTIONS

-If a reporting entity has any detail lines reported for any of the following required groups, it shall report the subtotal amount of the corresponding group with the specified subtotal line number appearing in the same manner and location as the pre-printed total.The underlying must be reported disaggregated by group (loan standing) and subgroup (loan type), as shown below
+If a reporting entity has any detail lines reported for any of the following required groups, it shall report the subtotal amount of the corresponding group with the specified subtotal line number appearing in the same manner and location as the pre-printed total.
+Residential mortgage loans held within qualifying statutory trust(s) are separately reported in this same manner.

 For accounting guidance related to foreign currency transactions and translations, refer to SSAP No. 23—Foreign Currency Transactions and Translations.